Agni-Saha/repo-viewer/README.md

           * [revocationEndpoint], <br />
           * [redirectUrl],<br />
           <br />
-        2 - Create following methods passing in the above fields
+        2 - Create following methods passing in the above fields <br />
           * [getSignedInCredentials()] - Checks if user is signed in on app startup<br />
           * [refresh()] - Refreshes token if expired.
 Not necessary if tokens never expire on given API<br />
           * [isSignedIn()] - Facilitate signIn check throughout app<br />